containers/buildah/docs/buildah-mount.md

 If the mount command is invoked without any arguments, the tool will list all of the currently mounted containers.

+When running in rootless mode, mount runs in a different namespace so that the mounted volume might not be accessible from the host when using a driver different than `vfs`.
+To be able to access the file system mounted, you might need to create the mount namespace separately as part of `buildah unshare`.
+In the environment created with `buildah unshare` you can then use `buildah mount` and have access to the mounted file system.

 ## RETURN VALUE
 The location of the mounted file system.
 On error an empty string and errno is returned.